-We implemented the DQC approach in XmdvTool, a public-domain visualization package developed at WPI [XmdvTool Home Page 2003].
-For the Distance Step, we implemented and evaluated two alternatives - the well-established technique of Multiple Correspondence Analysis (MCA) [Greenacre 1993] from Statistics and our own Focused Correspondence Analysis (FCA) which we describe in this paper.
+We implemented the DQC approach in XmdvTool, a publicdomain visualization package developed at WPI [21].
+For the Distance Step, we implemented and evaluated two alternatives - the well-established technique of Multiple Correspondence Analysis (MCA) [8] from Statistics and our own Focused Correspondence Analysis (FCA) which we describe in this paper.
 FCA is our proposed alternative to MCA when memory is limited.
-For the Quantification Step, we used a modification of the Optimal Scaling technique [Greenacre 1993] to also make it work for data sets with perfectly associated variables.
-For the Classing Step, we used a Hierarchical Clustering algorithm [Johnson and Wichern 1988] so we can perform multivariate classing (using information from several variables to guide the classing).
+For the Quantification Step, we used a modification of the Optimal Scaling technique [8] to also make it work for data sets with perfectly associated variables.
+For the Classing Step, we used a Hierarchical Clustering algorithm [10] so we can perform multivariate classing (using information from several variables to guide the classing).

 To test our ideas, we pre-processed several data sets using the DQC approach and used numeric displays such as Parallel Coordinates to evaluate the usefulness of the quantified versions of the nominal variables.
 We compared MCA, FCA and arbitrary quantification using a wide range of evaluation measures such as time, memory, quality of quantification, quality of classing, and quality of visual display.
+The remainder of this paper is organized as follows.
+Section 2 briefly describes related work.
+Section 3 gives an overview of the entire approach, while Sections 4 to 6 give details for each step of the DQC approach.
+Section 7 presents empirical results.
+Section 8 summarizes our results and lists possible future directions.